Marsh's Free Museum

 The tales of Jake’s fabulous life don’t end there.
 Sideshow performances, dancing in nightclubs in drag, cigar smoking in houses of ill-repute—he is even rumored to be “one of our forefathers”, according to a “doctor” quoted in the Weekly World news article.

 These days, Jake rests in a glass case, enjoying his throngs of admirers and selling plenty of Alligator Man merchandise.
 Jake’s keepers like to keep his true origins a mystery, but in all likelihood Jake was a creation of Homer Tate, the man responsible for countless gaffs for the sideshow circuit during its heyday in the early 20th century.
 The mysterious oddities artist was prolific in the 40s and 50s, and is rumored to be behind many “mysterious oddities” from that era.

 Know Before You Go

-From Interstate 5 near Longview, take state Highway 101 south, then follow to Long Beach.
+From Interstate 5 near Longview, take state Highway 4 west to US 101 south, then follow to Long Beach.
 Marsh's Free Museum is on the main strip in town.

 Follow us on Twitter to get the latest on the world's hidden wonders.